metafizzy/fizzy.school/content/hash-maps.md

 var isCommonwealth = commonwealths[ value ];
 ```

 Whereas in the previous example we used the value of the matched property, here we are checking if the property is in the map & _truthy_.
-If there is no match for the variable, like for `commonwealths['NJ']`, then its returned value is a falsy _undefined_.
+If there is no match for the variable, like for `commonwealths['NJ']`, then its returned value is a falsey _undefined_.

 This pattern is more abstract than a straight set of conditionals.
 But the benefit is greater readability.
 Parsing complex conditionals is difficult.
 Using a hash map reduces the complexity by asking _Is this value in the list?_